|

 International Symposium on Functional Gastrointestinal

-and The Royal London Hospital, London, England, UK.
+and The Royal London Hospital, Title of Talk: “Visceral Pain:

 Gastroenterological Association (AGA) and the British Society

-plenary lecture for the Brain-Gut Symposium held at St. Anne’s
+2006 (Jul) Plenary lecture, the Brain-Gut Symposium held at St.

-University of Florida Comprehensive Center for Pain Research and
+Comprehensive Center for Pain Research and the College of

-the College of Dentistry Dean’s Seminar Series, University of
+Dentistry Dean’s Seminar Series, Title of talk: “Functional

 Florida, Gainesville, FL, USA.